cesarbramos/greenotes/README.md

 # GreeNotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1. and [Capacitor] version 3.0.2

 ## Development server